Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 2. Example: Logging into a website sends a POST request with your login info.

 **PUT**
-Used to update existing data, completely replace existing resource, if resources doesn't exist creates a new one
+1. Used to update existing data, completely replace existing resource, if resources doesn't exist creates a new one
-Example: Editing your profile sends a PUT request with updated info.
+2. Example: Editing your profile sends a PUT request with updated info.

 **DELETE**
-Used to delete data from the server.
+1. Used to delete data from the server.
 Deleting non existing resource won't cause any error
-Example: Clicking "Delete account" sends a DELETE request.
+2. Example: Clicking "Delete account" sends a DELETE request.

 **PATCH**
-Used to partially update data. if resource not found -> 404 error not found.
+1. Used to partially update data. if resource not found -> 404 error not found.
-Example: Updating only your email address sends a PATCH request.
+2. Example: Updating only your email address sends a PATCH request.

 ## fetch API
 1. A built-in JavaScript function used to make HTTP requests (like GET, POST).
 2. It returns a Promise.

+syntax: fetch(url, {options}